Risk Management

 We conduct the following management throughout the year to build a PDCA cycle.
 We periodically move through the risk management cycle.
 Through these efforts, we are mitigating and preventing increasingly complex and diversifying risks.

-1. Plan: The departments responsible for managing the major risks formulate action plans to prevent and mitigate those risks every year.
+1. Plan: The divisions responsible for managing the 18 key risks formulate action plans to prevent and mitigate those risks every year (Reviews of Consolidated Risk Management Action Plans).
 They then comprehensively identify potential risks.
 After that, the Internal Control Committee discusses the risks which should be tackled and management policies.
-The CSO then approves those policies.
+The CAO then approves those policies.

-2. Do: Take measures based on the management policies.
+2. Do: Take measures based on the management policies by each department responsible for key risks.

 3. Check: Compile the status of measures and the following term’s action plans every six months.
 Report the status and action plans to the Internal Control Committee.